anderson89marques/point_of_sale/README.md

 A initial data was created.
 You can use `postman` collections that are in `backend/postman` folder to access the backend API.
+You can see the api doc acessing `/swagger` path

 ## Model Diagram